 Frederick McCubbin (1855-1917) was yet another prominent member of the Heidelberg School art movement in Australia.
 He combined his artistic talent with his job as an art teacher at the National Gallery school.
 He also served as president of both the Victorian Artists’ Society and the Australian Art Association.

 His paintings reflect life in Australia and often depict landscapes of the Australian countryside.
-His most famous works depict European settlers as they try to cope with living in “the bush,” the English used to describe the undeveloped regions in the country.
+His most famous works depict European settlers as they try to cope with living in “the bush,” which the English used to describe the undeveloped regions in the country.

 7. John Brack

 John Brack (1920-1999) was a member of the Antipodeans group who was trained at the National Gallery of Victoria Art School.
 He joined this group in the 1950s and became Head of the National Gallery of Victoria Art School in the 1960s

 He focused on simplified forms and often depicted subjects related to contemporary Australian culture.
 Many of the paintings can be considered to be mockeries of weird Australian customs and provide commentary on what he perceived to be the illusion of the Australian Dream.